 You will also be asked to leave any belongings in the Testing Center lobby and to turn off any electronic devices as to not disturb other test takers and protect yourself against Academic Dishonesty.

 Taking the Exam Online

-Required technical specifications are listed on https://www.proctoru.com/portal/uark#technical.
+Required technical specifications are listed on the ProctorU Troubleshooting page.
 Your computer MUST have a webcam and it is required that you have a reflective surface to use to show the proctor your area is clear of prohibited materials.

-- Create your ProctorU account (for new users), take the initial Placement Exam in ALEKS, review using the Prep and Learning Module for two hours
+- Create your ProctorU account (for new users), take the initial Placement Exam in ALEKS, review using the assigned Prep and Learning Modules

 - Click the button that says "Schedule New Session"

 - In the confirmation menu, confirm the following using options from the three dropdown

 - Confirm your institution > "University of Arkansas"

 - Select a term > "Math Placement Exams"

 - Select your exam > "ALEKS Math Placement Test..."